Why Do Laptop Cameras Suck? How To Fix!

-Laptop cameras seem to be stuck with poor quality while smartphone cameras continue to improve, but why?
+Laptop cameras seem to be stuck with poor quality while smartphone cameras continue to improve, but why, and what can be done to fix the problem?

 The following information was provided to me by Tom at XMG, a laptop seller based in Germany.